RikkuX491/phase-1-javascript-fundamentals-bonus-lab/README.md

 - Practice using `const` and `let` to declare variables in JavaScript
 - Practice working with the `string`, `boolean`, and `number` data types
 - Practice using `if` statements and `else` clauses
-- Practice working with the ternary operator
+- Practice using the ternary operator
+- Practice working with truthy and falsy values
 - Practice using the strict equality operator (`===`)
 - Practice using the `&&` operator
 - Concatenate strings with the `+` operator